kr-arunp/tg-mini-app-nextjs14/README.md

-# ETH Telegram Mini App Starter Kit
+# ETH Telegram Mini App

 ## Getting Started

-This starter kit helps you create a mini application integrated with Ethereum and Telegram.
+This repo helps you create a mini application integrated with Ethereum and Telegram.
 Follow the steps below to set up and run the project.

 ### Prerequisites